malawarecreator/neofile/README.md

 `neofile apnd my_file.txt` use the `--no-newline` flag to use no newline when appending<br>
 copy file:<br>
 `neofile cp my_file.txt --dest="my_dest.txt"` use the `--show-bytes` to show how many bytes were copied<br>
+move file:<br>
+`neofile move my_file.txt --dest="my_dest.txt"`. do NOT put a / at the end of your srcpath or destpath, and make sure your srcfile is in the same directory as your terminal.<br>

 changelist:<br>